Chart Color Schemes

 Employment

-Colac Surrounds has a skilled workforce with diverse sector representation and an unemployment rate of 1.0% as of June 2025.
-The area employs 3,126 residents with an unemployment rate 2.7% lower than Rest of Vic.'s rate of 3.8%.
+Colac Surrounds has a skilled workforce with diverse sector representation, an unemployment rate of 1.4% as of September 2025.
+There are 3,104 residents in work, with the unemployment rate being 2.4% lower than Rest of Vic.'s rate of 3.8%.

-Workforce participation is higher at 64.6%, compared to Rest of Vic.'s 57.4%.
-Major employment sectors are agriculture, forestry & fishing, health care & social assistance, and manufacturing.
-Agriculture, forestry & fishing has a notable concentration with employment levels at 3.4 times the regional average.
-Health care & social assistance has limited presence at 13.1%, compared to the regional average of 16.8%.
+Workforce participation is high at 64.6%, compared to Rest of Vic.'s 57.4%.
+Employment is concentrated in agriculture, forestry & fishing, health care & social assistance, and manufacturing.
+Agriculture, forestry & fishing has notable concentration with employment levels at 3.4 times the regional average.
+Health care & social assistance has limited presence at 13.1% compared to the regional average of 16.8%.

 Frequently Asked Questions - Employment